SwagOtaku/plugin.video.kaito/README.md

 - Watchlist: Automatically mark an anime as completed when the whole series is watched.
 - Context Menu: Anime title and Episode Plot does not show during playback when using select source.
 - Widgets: No information shows during the playback
-- Playback: We Should add Aniskip in the future

 **_Optional_**:
 - Embeds: A Setting catagory to sort your embeds